Sapphire-Macro/.github/README.md

 A powerful macro designed for the Roblox game **Fisch**, featuring:
 - Automated gameplay assistance.
 - Customizable options for laggy PCs.
-- Mini-game mastery tools and Discord webhook integration.
+- Auto Mini-game tools and Discord webhook integration.

 ### [Sapphire Team Macro Site](https://sapphire-macro.github.io/Sapphire-Site/)
-Your go-to source for downloading Fisch Macro, reading updates, and staying informed about the latest news in the **Fisch** community.
+Your go-to source for downloading Fisch Macro, reading updates, and staying informed about the latest news in the **Fisch** Macro community.

 ---